Old Town Walking Tour (Self Guided), Munich

 Visiting the church is kostenlos (free), but be prepared to pay a small fee if you want to take the lift up the south tower, instead of hoofing it.

-The church sits on the site of a former 12th-century Marian Chapel.
-In 1468, Prince Sigismund of Bavaria ordered that it be replaced with a larger temple, dedicated to the Holy Virgin.
-The simple, red brick Gothic structure was designed by Jörg von Halspach and Lukas Rottaler, and was completed and consecrated in 1494.
-Its two towers with onion domes were added in 1525.
-The building suffered great damage from the World War II bombings: the roof collapsed and the north tower was heavily destroyed.
-Carefully restored after the war, the Frauenkirche once again became a popular place of worship in the city.
+This church stands on the grounds where an earlier 12th-century Marian Chapel once stood.
+In 1468, Prince Sigismund of Bavaria commissioned the construction of a larger temple dedicated to the Virgin Mary, replacing the original chapel.
+The resulting structure, characterized by its modest yet elegant red brick Gothic design, was the work of architects Jörg von Halspach and Lukas Rottaler.
+It was completed and consecrated in 1494, and its distinctive twin towers with onion-shaped domes were added in 1525.
+During World War II, the Frauenkirche suffered significant damage due to bombings, resulting in the collapse of its roof and heavy destruction of the north tower.
+Following painstaking restoration efforts after the war, the Frauenkirche once again became a popular place of worship in the city.

 Tip: